mm6/ethereum-lab1-hardhat/README.md

 npm install --save-dev @nomicfoundation/hardhat-toolbox

 ```
-Edit your hardhat.config.js file and include this line at the top:
+We need access to that toolbox.
+Edit your hardhat.config.js file and include this line
+at the top:

 ```
 require("@nomicfoundation/hardhat-toolbox");